 - SIGGRAPH Asia mentor/mentee check-in

 As a mentee, you should come with lots of questions to make the most out of the mentorship relationship.
-Use the Discord server to connect with fellow mentees at a similar stage in their career (peer mentoring).
+Use the Discord server to connect with fellow mentees at a similar career stage (peer mentoring).

 Mentors are expected to be members of the graphics community one step ahead of their mentees.
 Junior faculty mentor graduate students and post-docs; mid-career faculty mentor junior faculty; and senior faculty mentor mid-career faculty.
 You can sign up as both a mentor and mentee.
 Mentors are paired with mentees to guide them in areas related to Computer Graphics research, service, and teaching.